GTC7788/raindropDetection/README.md

 python script for raindrop detection based on super pixel algorithm.

-## Instructions to test pre-trained models for raindrop classification and detection:
+## Instructions to test pre-trained models for raindrop classification and detection

-1. Clone the repo.
+1. Clone the repository.

     ```
     $ git clone https://github.com/GTC7788/raindropDetection.git
     ```

-2. [Download pre-trained CNN models](https://www.dropbox.com/s/wp6wmn7nmli5e0f/Model.zip?dl=0&file_subpath=%2FModel) and put all 4 model files into the Model directory.
+2. [Download pre-trained CNN models](https://www.dropbox.com/s/wp6wmn7nmli5e0f/Model.zip?dl=0&file_subpath=%2FModel) and put all 4 model files into the **Model** directory.

 3. For **raindrop classification**, the script takes 1 argument indicating the image to process.
 For example:
     ```